30 May A stopover in Hanoi, Vietnam

 We decided to spend our day just walking around the city, exploring its many popular sights and attractions.
 We also had on of our very best meals during the entire trip here, Bun Cha.
 You can only imagine the flavor explosion – truly a beautiful taste sensation! 🙂

 Bun Cha is a Vietnamese dish of grilled pork and noodle, served over a plate of white rice noodle and herbs.
 You add your own spices, dipping sauce, herbs etc. Its delicious and you simply must try it when in Hanoi!
+The place below is definitely the best travel tips in Hanoi.

 The Old Quarter of Hanoi